gennadiy-gaysha/PP_5_art_showcase/README.md

 ##### **Observation CRUD**

-- Every click on the observation icon within a Painting Card toggles the addition or removal of the painting to the user’s Watchlist, creating or deleting an instance of the Observation object accordingly.
+- Every click on the observation icon within a Painting Card toggles the addition or removal of the painting to the user’s Watchlist, creating or deleting an instance of the Observation model accordingly.
 - Depending on whether the painting has been added to their Watchlist, the color of the Observe icon changes from blue to grey for the user.
 - Additionally, hovering over the observation icon activates a tooltip.
 The message displayed in this tooltip changes based on the painting’s Watchlist status, either prompting to "Add painting to your watchlist" if it is not already added, or suggesting to "Remove the painting from your Watchlist" if it is.